Powerlearnproject/se-assignment-day-2-git-and-github-hamzamohamm/README.md

 # se-day-2-git-and-github
 ## Explain the fundamental concepts of version control and why GitHub is a popular tool for managing versions of code.
 How does version control help in maintaining project integrity?

-You said:
-Explain the fundamental concepts of version control and why GitHub is a popular tool for managing versions of code.
-How does version control help in maintaining project integrity?
-ChatGPT said:
-ChatGPT
 Fundamental Concepts of Version Control
 Version control is a system that helps track changes to files over time, allowing multiple people to collaborate on a project without overwriting each other's work.
 It keeps a history of changes, making it easier to revert to previous versions if something goes wrong or if changes need to be undone.